 We are Les and Penny, co-owners of Joy of Illinois Farm.
 Penny does most of the farm planning, helping customers, daily animal chores, and garden work; Les takes care of maintenance, heavy jobs, and covering for Penny when she’s not available.
-In the picture, we’re in Los Angeles at Griffith Observatory of Rebel Without a Cause (1955) fame.
+In the picture, we’re in Dallas at the wedding of a Haitian refugee (technically, humanitarian parolee under Biden’s CHNV program), a young man who lived with us in 2023.
+We had the privilege of picking him up when he entered the country and introducing him to central Illinois culture.

 We joined 4-H and the children raised the species of their choice, plus being responsible for a specific part of the garden.
 We learned to grow our own red meat, white meat, milk, eggs, honey, vegetables, and a few fruits.
 We all gained valuable experience--from frightful fiascos to spectacular successes.
-None of the children has lacked for employment as adults, having caught the work ethic.
+None of the children has lacked for employment as adults because they know how to work!

 An additional benefit of our farm life has been good health!
 In the city, I (Penny) had the worst allergy trouble of anyone I knew, except my mother and maternal grandfather.
 Fall ragweed season had me flat in bed in misery for a month.
 Migraine headaches were debilitating.

 After we moved to the farm and started eating our own fresh raw milk, eggs, and produce with the full spectrum of minerals, the enervating hay fever was reduced to a week of runny nose.
-Farm-fresh eggs have some mystery ingredient the brain craves—eating eggs, drinking water, and a stress-free rest time together conquer the headaches.
+Farm-fresh eggs have a mystery ingredient the brain craves—eating eggs, drinking water, and a stress-free rest time together conquered the headaches.
 For our vintage, we can walk and work quite well.
-We give a lot of credit to using the whole chicken for broth and boiling bones from red meat for soup, which captures the gelatin missing in muscle meats.
+We give a lot of credit to using the whole chicken for broth, eating organ meats and organic vegetables, and boiling bones from red meat for soup, which captures the gelatin missing in muscle meats.

 Passersby would see the animals and poultry and stop, wondering if we had any for sale.
 We found we could raise more than we needed for ourselves, so Joy of Illinois Farm was born.

-Our nine children are all married and 18 grandchildren are scattered from Seattle to North Carolina.
-We’re adjusting to “empty-nestiness” (in the farmhouse, though not in the hen house).
+Our nine children are all married and 20 grandchildren (two more on the way) are scattered from Seattle to North Carolina and Wisconsin to Oklahoma.
+We’ve adjusted to “empty-nestiness” (in the farmhouse, though not in the hen house), although family is always welcome!
 While raising healthy food economically was an absolute necessity during those SILKy years, now in our SINK (single income, no kids) life, it's our passion and pleasure.
-We have the skills, infrastructure, network, and health to continue, Lord willing, for some years yet.

 See you at the farm!